Hong Kong police shoot protester in chest | DW | 01.10.2019

 "In light of the continuing unrest and violence in Hong Kong, the European Union continues to stress that dialogue, de-escalation and restraint are the only way forward," said EU spokeswoman Maja Kocijancic.

-Despite a protest ban, thousands of demonstrators took to the streets of Hong Kong on Tuesday as China celebrates 70 years of Communist Party rule.
+Despite a protest ban, tens of thousands of demonstrators took to the streets of Hong Kong on Tuesday as China celebrates 70 years of Communist Party rule.

 knp/rc (AFP, dpa, Reuters)